MGX3D/CurrentViewer/README.md

 #
 ## Running

 First you need to identify the COM port CurrentRanger is plugged into (eg COM3 or /dev/ttyACM0).
-CurrentViewer was only tested with direct USB connection (might work with BlueTooth already - but needs validation).
+CurrentViewer is typically being tested with direct USB connection only but it should work with BlueTooth as well (however BT is not an area of focus for CurrentViewer due to lower bandwidth)

 On Windows:
 ```